 To support businesses facing challenges due to COVID-19 economic slowdown, businesses, non-profits and charities are eligible for subsidy to help cover the costs of the wages paid to their employees.

 The Canada Emergency Wage Subsidy provides a rebate payment to help cover the costs of wages paid during COVID-19.
-The program consists of two parts — the 75% wage subsidy which was in effect May 15 through July 4, and a base wage subsidy and top-up program which is in effect July 5 through December 19.
-For official government information on the Canada Emergency Wage Subsidy program please click here
+The program consists of two parts — the 75% wage subsidy which was in effect May 15 through July 4, and a base wage subsidy and top-up program which is in effect July 5 through June 2021.
+For more information and to apply for the Canada Emergency Wage Subsidy program please click here

 This page provides information on the CEWS extension from July 5 through December 19 consisting of a base and top-up wage subsidy.
 For information on the original 75% wage subsidy from May 15 through July 4 please click here.